alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/topology_editor_recovery.md

 <h5>No rollback possible</h5>
 Beware that these actions will automatically save the topology after being executed, then there is no way back with undo/redo mechanism.
 {%endwarning%}

+#Limitations

+Following are modifications that are not yet processed on topology recovery, along with some illustrations.

+## Capability type
+Changing the type of a capability that is already a relationship's target, will not leads to the validation / rebuilding of the related relationships.
+Therefore after recovering, you might end up with a relationship with an invalid targeted capability.

+{% highlight yaml %}
+## original archive
+node_types:
+  alien.test.nodes.TestComponent:
+    capabilities:
+      capa_to_be_changed:
+        type: alien.test.capabilities.CapaToBeChanged
+{%endhighlight%}

+{% highlight yaml %}
+## Updated archive
+node_types:
+  alien.test.nodes.TestComponent:
+    capabilities:
+      capa_to_be_changed:
+        type: alien.test.capabilities.CapaToBeChanged2 #updated capability type
+{%endhighlight%}

+{% highlight yaml %}
+## Topology template
+node_templates:
+  TestComponentSource:
+    type: alien.test.nodes.TestComponentSource
+    requirements:
+      - capa_to_be_changed:   ## will not be rebuilt or validated this relationship against the new targeted capability type
+        node: TestComponent
+        capability: alien.test.capabilities.CapaToBeChanged
+{%endhighlight%}